GwennaelBuchet/SceneGraph.js/README.md

 =====================
 Each project includes a link to the framework in the 'min' folder, in its index.html file.
 So be sure to also download it, or to change the link url.

-As images loading is asynchronous, you need to test your projects on a HTTP server.
-Use which you like (Jetty, Apache, EasyPHP, ...)
-Be sure that the 'min' folder is also in the alias of your work folder in your HTTP server.

 Why to offer the cgSceneGraph as an open source project ?